 FEGLI has basic coverage and three different options for members to choose from.
-You need to carry basic coverage in order to qualify for optional insurance.
-Every federal employee is automatically enrolled in basic coverage unless they waive it.
+You need to carry basic coverage to qualify for optional insurance.
+Every federal employee is signed up for basic coverage unless they waive it.

 The basic coverage is the greater of two different numbers.
-The first rate of coverage is a flat $10,000.
+The first-rate coverage is a flat $10,000.
 The second coverage rate is your salary rounded up to the nearest $1,000.

 Optional coverage is paid for by the employee.
 Option A provides employees with a $10,000 life benefit.

-Option B is where you can really increase the financial amount of your policy.
-Here, you can acquire coverage by up to five times your annual salary.
+Option B is where you can increase the financial amount of your policy.
+Here, you can get coverage by up to five times your annual salary.

 FEGLI offers option C for your spouse and dependent children.
 The base amount is $2,500 per child and $5,000 per spouse.
 The coverage amount is then multipliable up to five times.

 FEGLI does not provide retirement income.
-If you are interested in supplemental income, a private plan is necessary.
+If you’re interested in supplemental income, a private plan is necessary.

 Is FEGLI Good Life Insurance?

 FEGLI is a decent option for younger federal employees.
-When you turn 45, additional coverage starts to come at a higher price tag.
+When you turn 45, more coverage starts to come at a higher price tag.

-The good news about FEGLI is that you are automatically enrolled even with a pre-existing condition.
-However, you may find out that private insurance plans are cheaper as you get older.
+The good news about FEGLI is that you are automatically signed up even with a pre-existing condition.
+But, you may find out that private insurance plans are cheaper as you get older.
 Healthy individuals may turn to a private plan as they pass 45 years old.